-I hope you’ll check out my various works, and if you like what you read, I would be most grateful for your reviews and/or for recommending my works on the ebook retail and other sites where you obtained or viewed my work(s) and on your SNS pages.
-I also invite you to follow me on this site and on my Facebook page to see announcements of new and upcoming publications.
+If you like what you read of my work, I would be most grateful if you would post your favorable review(s) and recommend my writing to others.
+I also invite you to follow me on this site to see announcements of new and upcoming publications.

 What else to add for now?